pkill37/movie-search-engine/README.md

 # movie-search-engine

-Exploration of PostgreSQL's built-in full text search capabilities
+Exploration of PostgreSQL's built-in full text search capabilities to build a movie search engine on top of a dummy movies database.

 ## Motivation